GSA/open-gsa-redesign/_apidocs/subawards-bulkupload-api.md

 3. Ensure subaward permissions are enabled

 #### System Account Application Process
-1. Sign in to alpha.sam.gov
+1. Sign in to Alpha.sam.gov
 2. Navigate to the System Account section in your Workspace.
 3. Select "New Account"
 4. Complete and submit required information